VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 The goal of these exercises is to get you up and running with `run_star_extras.f90` and provide a resource you can return to when you next need to extend MESA.

-## About This Exercise
+## About This Tutorial

 ### Prerequisites

-This exercise assumes you
+This tutorial assumes you

-- have a working installation of MESA r24.08.1
+- have a working installation of MESA 24.08.1
 - can do basic command line operations
 - can open, edit, and save files in a text editor
 - know basic MESA operations like editing inlists, looking up documentation, compiling, and running MESA projects

 ### Learning Objectives

-In this exercise you'll learn how to…
+In this tutorial you'll learn how to…

 - set up a MESA project to use `run_star_extras.f90`
 - understand the structure of `run_star_extras.f90` and how it fits into MESA's execution flow